CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-I researched bike mirrors from A to Z and I was surprised how complicated it may be to choose the best bike mirror.
+I researched bike mirrors from A to Z, and I was surprised by how complicated it may be to choose the best bike mirror.
 Are you confused as well?
 After reading this article, you won’t be.

 These are the best bike mirrors from every category:

 Below, you will learn why these are the best mirrors, the advantages and disadvantages of each type of bike mirror, and what bike mirror is the best for your bike and riding style.

 The Hafny mirror is mounted to the handlebars with a few screws.
 Its installation is very easy.

 The mirror’s position will remain stable even if you drive through potholes, thanks to the fixed arm.

 In case of a crash, you don’t have to worry about injuries from glass fragments.
 The lens is made from a shatter-proof lens.

 With the help of an arm and a 360° swivel joint, you can adjust the mirror to an angle that suits you.
 And thanks to the 5.5″×2.45″ mirror surface, you will get a wide view behind you.